-Following a recent reorganisation, Hampshire ARG (HARG) is to be completely reconstituted and will be recruiting a new committee, to help coordinate the volunteer effort towards conserving amphibians and reptiles in this important county.
-We are fortunate in that our county covers a huge geographic area and a very diverse breadth of habitat including: the Isle of Wight, the New Forest National Park, the South Downs National Park, as well as many other unspoiled areas, including as Woolmer Forest.
-It is therefore unsurprising that we are host to 12 out of the 13 native amphibians and reptiles in UK, including rarities such as the natterjack toad, sand lizard and smooth snake, and wherever you live in the county there will be opportunities to survey and monitor an assemblage of amphibian and reptile species.
+Hampshire is fortunate that the county covers a huge geographic area and a very diverse breadth of habitat including: the Isle of Wight, the New Forest National Park, the South Downs National Park, as well as many other unspoiled areas, including Woolmer Forest.
+It is therefore unsurprising that we are host to 12 out of the 13 native amphibians and reptiles in UK, including rarities such as the Natterjack Toad, Sand Lizard and Smooth Snake, and wherever you live in the county there will be opportunities to survey and monitor an assemblage of amphibian and reptile species.

 I am delighted to say our recording effort is steadily increasing – this is great news but we still need your help!
 Remember, your record of a frog in your garden may fill an empty 1km square or update an old record.
 One of the highlights in 2012 was that we hosted the annual ARG UK SE Regional Meeting at Marwell with the theme of ‘Best Practice; legislation, survey & mitigation’.
 This was obviously a popular topic as it was attended by over 90 delegates from all aspects of herpetology.
 As development pressure increases, it is increasingly up to each of us to protect what we can despite living under “the greenest government ever”.